jexia/jexia-sdk-js/extra_docs/relations/README.md

 }
 ```
 Pay your attention - **Post** includes **comments** field as an array, but **Comment** has an **author**
 as a plain value.
-Thats the difference between *one-2-many* and *one-2-one* relation types.
+That's the difference between *one-2-many* and *one-2-one* relation types.

 ### [Insert data](#insert)
 To insert related records just provide a nested array to the `.insert()` method: